Skip to Content

 Excess inflation (the difference between cumulative inflation versus its prepandemic average) was only 5.7 percentage points in the first quarter of 2022.
 At that time, durable goods, energy, and food at home accounted for nearly 70% of that excess inflation, despite being only 20% of total consumption.

 Since then, inflation has spread to several other categories.
 These other categories, which include housing, vehicles, and more, now account for about half of excess inflation.
 Still, the partial deflation in these categories has helped slow the overall inflation rate substantially.
-And, we see the inflation in these categories as more of a one-time catch-up effect.
+We see the inflation in these categories as more of a one-time catch-up effect.

 PCE Excess Inflation by Category